bartoszkwiatek/kwiaciu/README.md

 # Thank you for taking your time to come here!

 My name is Bartosz Kwiatek.
 I've become intersted in frontend some time ago.
-Right now my preffered library is React, but I am always eager to learn something new.
+Right now my prefered library is React, but I am always eager to learn something new.
 Until now I focused on doing personal projects and currently I am looking for first professional experience.

 <!--
 **kwiaciu/kwiaciu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.